Olin Pierre-Louis

-Olin Pierre Louis is a Haitian Roman Catholic priest in San Juan, Puerto Rico.
-Louis was named the parish priest of la iglesia Nuestra Señora de la Providencia in San Juan by Roberto González Nieves, the leader of the Roman Catholic Church in Puerto Rico.
-Pierre Louis is known for providing support and advocating for Haitian and Dominican immigrants in Puerto Rico.
+Olin Pierre-Louis Noelsaint is a Haitian Catholic priest in San Juan, Puerto Rico.
+He is known for providing support and advocating for Haitian and Dominican immigrants in Puerto Rico.
+As of 2026, he is the pastor of Church of San Mateo de Cangrejos of Santurce in Santurce.

-Early life
+Biography

 Olin Pierre Louis Noelsaint is originally from Haiti.
+Pierre Louis' first language is Haitian Creole.